 We returned to the hostel, and I got a shower (which was a bit frustrating, as the water kept switching between scalding hot and freezing cold; I think I was competing with the washing machine), and then we took our dirty laundry (that is, mine, and Quoi’s, as well as Dylan’s and Flowers’) to the laundromat, half a block away from the hostel.
 While I was watching the laundry (and on the phone doing tech support for my mom’s email), another couple came into the laundromat and proceeded to do some sort of photo shoot; he was taking pictures from various angles while she modeled doing laundry.
 It was somewhat surreal.

-I got my bunk, but I forgot to specify yesterday I wanted a bottom bunk, so I wound up on the top.
-I was t really worried about falling out, it’s just that climbing up and down is a pain, especially with no shoes on.
-I wound up moving myself to a different top bunk where I could use a trunk as a step-stool and the wall as a brace.
+With bunk spaces freed up from yesterday, I was able to get a bunk, but I forgot to specify yesterday I wanted a bottom bunk, so I wound up on the top.
+While I’m generally not worried about falling out, climbing up and down is a pain, especially with no shoes on.
+I wound up moving myself to a different top bunk where I could use a trunk wedged between the beds and a wall as a step-stool and the wall as a brace.

 While we were out, Alias and Tenderfoot had arrived at the hostel.
 We compared experiences leaving Kennedy Meadows; Alias noted the ridiculously deep postholes on the trail; I confirmed they were probably ours.

 Dylan, Quoi, and I did a round of pack shakedowns for ourselves.
 With the idea of making a bounce box and sending stuff I don’t need between here and our next resupply spot (Mammoth Lakes), I pulled nearly two pounds of stuff out of my pack to send forward.
-Some of this is stuff I’ve accumulated that I don’t really need at all (a PCT lapel pin, a PCT buff, and a PCT bandana), but I also have two shirts that I don’t need right now, but will likely need later.
-Dylan also found a bunch of stuff to send forward, though Quoi wasn’t able to pull anything out.
+Some of this is stuff I’ve accumulated that I don’t really need at all (a PCT lapel pin, a PCT buff, and a PCT bandana), but I also have two shirts that I don’t need right now, but might need later.
+Dylan also found a bunch of stuff to send forward, though Quoi wasn’t able to pull anything out of her pack.

-The complicating factor is, we’re planning on leaving on Monday morning, but that’s Memorial Day, so the lost office is going to be closed then.
+The complicating factor is, we’re planning on leaving on Monday morning, and that’s Memorial Day, so the post office is going to be closed then.
 I’m sure we’ll figure something out between now and then, though.

 Craynip, who temporarily had a rental car, gave us a ride to the food store so we could do our food resupply.
 (For some reason, the food store a block away from the hostel was closed for construction.)
 With our next resupply stop of Mammoth Lakes about 120 miles ahead, we are taking ten days of food for snow contingency, but hoping we go faster.